Ligurian Hills – 5 nights

 Getting to the start of the walk

 The first accommodation is normally in Montalto Pavese, though the 5-night version starts in Varzi.
 The last hotel is in Camogli.
-Transfer times and methods are suggested for the three Milan airports, Genoa and Pisa.
-For train arrival transfers see below.
+Transfer times and methods are suggested below for train stations and the three Milan airports, Genoa and Pisa.

 Transfers from train stations: